jmboris/jmboris.github.io/index.md

-The main objective of this repository is to publish **VOIDLINUX** packages , using my personal repo that can be added to your system or explore it using your web browser , also publish xsrc templates aswell other scripts.
+The main objective of this repository is to publish **VOIDLINUX** packages using my personal repo that can be added to your system or explore it using your web browser , also publish xsrc templates as well as other scripts.

 [VoidLinux](https://voidlinux.org/).